-A roadway's functional classification is determined by several factors, how the facility connects with the rest of the system, the volume of traffic it is expected to carry, and the types of trips it is expected to carry.
+A roadway's functional classification is determined by several factors: how the facility connects with the rest of the system, how much traffic volume it is expected to carry, and which types of trips it is expected to serve.
 The functional classification considers the adjacent land uses and the kinds of transportation modes that should be accommodated.
-The public right-of-way should also provide sufficient space for utilities to serve adjacent land uses.
+Beyond the space required for the roadway, the public right-of-way should also provide sufficient space for utilities to serve adjacent land uses.

-The functional classification system for Jackson County divides all County roadways into Urban and Rural classifications.
-All of the County roadways within urban growth boundaries of the incorporated cities or urban containment boundaries fall under the Urban classification.
-These areas are classified as urban under the federal system, but not all of the roads in these areas may be appropriate as an urban standard road.
-Projects within the FAUB but outside a UGB or UCB were analyzed case by case to determine whether an urban or rural standard is most appropriate.
-All other County roadways fall under the rural functional classification.
-Within these groups, roadways are categorized as Freeways,

-Arterials, Major Collectors, Minor Collectors, or Local Streets or Roads.
+The functional classification system for Jackson County groups all County roadways as either Urban or Rural .
+All County roadways located within urban growth boundaries or urban containment boundaries are designated as Urban.
+Roadways within a Federal-Aid Urban Boundary, but outside a UGB or UCB, were analyzed case by case to determine whether an urban or rural standard is most appropriate, because not all roadways in these fringe areas may be appropriate for an urban-standard road.
+All other County roadways are designated as Rural.
+Within the Urban and Rural groups, roadways are classified as Freeways, Arterials, Major Collectors, Minor Collectors, or Local Streets or Roads (e.g., Urban Arterial, Rural Freeway).
 The functional classification plan for Jackson County is shown in Figure 12.
-Table 7 provides a detailed description of each category.
+Table 6 provides a detailed description of each category.

+- lləqm

+H:\profifie\18018 - Jackson County TSP Update\gis\Draft TSP\12\Functional Class.mxd -